pyrates/roll/docs/how-to/basic.md

         do_something_on_post
 ```

-As you can guess, you need to provide an `on_xxx` method for each HTTP method
+As you may guess, you need to provide an `on_xxx` method for each HTTP method
 your view needs to support.

-Of course, class based views can inherit and have inheritance:
+Of course, class-based views can inherit and have inheritance:

 ```python3
 class View: